TheOnlyKirb/theonlykirb.github.io/source/code/topics/discordjs/advancedbot/index.md

     if(error) return console.error(error)
 })
 ```
-The above code has various comments to help understand it, but it essentially checks if the command exists, if it does, run it.
+The above code begins by taking the user input and breaking it up, removing the prefix.
+This then leaves you with mutatable user input which is split into an array of arguments, hence the variables name `args`.
+We then ensure the first argument is made into the command, removing it from the array and converting it to lowercase format.
+From here we are then checking if the commands map we made earlier contains the command, or if there is an alias that matches.
+If a command is found, it updates the command variable with the command exports/data and runs the command, if there is not a command found, it returns.

-Your final message.js event should look like this
+Your final message.js event should look like this!
 ```js
 exports.run = (Client, message) => {
     if (!message.guild || message.IsPrivate || message.author.bot) return;